 Credible intervals

-The form asked for a central estimate and a 90% credible interval for PQ1A and PQ2.
+The form asked for a central estimate and an 80% credible interval (10th to 90th percentile) for PQ1A and PQ2.
 No CIs were collected for PQ3A, PQ3B, or PQ3C (point estimates only).
 Not all respondents provided CIs for all questions.

 Anonymization